-Happy 7th anniversary iPad!
+8 years ago today, Steve Jobs introduced iPad

 What remains key for Apple and iPad though, is the story of iPad and telling it.
 Technology alone is not enough.
 Apple believes that.
 With iPad people can accomplish amazing things in places beyond the reach of traditional computers.

-Showing us that, delivering on more of that, is what will shape the next seven years.
+Showing us that, delivering on more of that, is what will shape the next eight years.